-This beginning level course introduces the student to movement styles of various African American dance forms including concert, social, and religious dance.
+This beginning level course introduces the student to movement styles of various African American dance forms including concert dance, cultural or social dances, and dances of the diaspora.
 Through movement, text, video, lecture, assignments, and performance observations students will explore the history, evolution as well as current trends of African American culture and dance.
 Students will learn how to critically evaluate dance works and will be given the tools to analyze, evaluate, and discuss African American Dance from numerous periods throughout history.
-Core Curriculum Course.